Salzburg, Austria

 Academics

-• Required Courses: 1 or 2 German Language courses at the appropriate level (all levels available – no previous language experience is required);
+- Required Course: 1 or 2 German Language courses at the appropriate level (All levels available – no previous language experience is required.)

-• Students will earn up to 14 transferable credits during the Fall and Spring
+- Students will earn up to 14 transferable credits during the Fall and Spring semesters.

 Accommodations